EALG12/GestionDeNotas/README.md

-# Flask Project Template
+# Flask Project

-This is a Flask project template.
+This is a Flask project to manage the grading process of some courses.
 # GestionDeNotas